5 Reasons Why Right Now is Prime Time for Women-Owned Businesses

 This just goes to show that the success of these women in today’s marketplace should serve as an inspiration to women in business everywhere.
 Whether your company is large or small, female entrepreneurs are thriving.

 5. Today's Top 5 Women-Owned Industries are Thriving

 It just so happens that several of these sectors are also the most popular out of all women-owned small businesses.
 In fact, a study conducted by Guidant Financial shows the top five industries led by women are as follows:

-These industries were hit particularly hard in the beginning of 2020, and are now reemerging with the opportunity to reinvent themselves.
+These industries were hit particularly hard at the start of last year, and are now reemerging in 2021 with the opportunity to reinvent themselves.

 So for any women waiting to jumpstart their small business, trust that right now is the best time to make it happen.
 Start today and let us know how it goes.